 Drop Servicing is a kind of business model where you sell services.
 But, you do not directly provide them yourself rather you hire a freelancer to do it for you.
 Once he finishes it, you send them over to your client.

-It basically goes like, your customer places an order for your services and gives you the details.
-You pass these details on to a freelancer who does the service for a lower price than what you asked for your customer.
+It basically goes like this, your customer places an order for your services and gives you the details.
+You pass these details on to a freelancer who does the service for a lower price than what you asked your customer.
 And once your freelancer finishes the work, you send them over to your customer.

 Now, the profit comes when you sell your service for much higher money to your client than you pay a freelancer.

 For Eg: Let’s say you sell logo designs for $99.
 A customer buys your service and he inputs some information regarding the logo.
-A logo design freelancer on Fiverr costs around $20.
-You pay him and give the information needed.
-Once finished, you deliver them to your client and you get a profit of $79.
+A logo design freelancer on Upwork costs around $30.
+You pay him and give him the information needed.
+Once finished, you deliver them to your client and you get a profit of $69.

 Related Article – What is a Drop servicing Business?
 Free Tutorial on How to Start One!